 You should have your chimney and vents inspected by a professional at least once a year, preferably before winter, according to the Chimney Safety Institute of America.

 Before starting a fire in your fireplace, especially the first one of the season, take a peek up the chimney to check for any blockages like debris from trees or animal nests.
 Check that the damper or flue is open, and clean out any ashes from previous fires.
-Also, consider keeping a window cracked to allow for even more ventilation.
+You may also want keep a window cracked for even more ventilation.

-Use dry wood to make your fire; wood that’s damp or too green will smoke more when burning.
-Also, keep the area around your fireplace clear of anything flammable, and consider investing in a safety screen or gate, especially if you have pets or young children.
+Use dry wood to make your fire.
+Wood that’s damp or too green will smoke more when burning.
+Keep the area around your fireplace clear of anything flammable, and consider investing in a safety screen or gate, especially if you have pets or young children.

 Finally, never leave a fire unattended and double-check that it’s completely snuffed out when you’re done.